hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     <figcaption>Proposal for an 8-bit extension for ASCII.
 It didn't get standardized.
 The closest to an "official" 8-bit extension to ASCII is ISO 8859-1 (also called ISO Latin-1), which extended support for additional Latin based languages, standardized by the International Organization for Standardization (ISO) in 1987.</figcaption>
 </figure>

-But, why add these quirky characters, when arguably more useful characters, like exteding support for additional languages or writing systems, could be added?
+But, why add these quirky characters, when arguably more useful characters, like extending support for additional languages or writing systems, could be added?
 Bob Bemer ("The Father of ASCII") defends their inclusion in an article for the *Interface Age* in July 1978:

 > "Presumably the card suits will strike your eye, and you will wonder why so many other useful symbols were ignored in favor of these.
 Don't worry, they will always come in handy; it's sometimes useful to have symbols whose meaning you can reassign without harm to programming languages, etc."^[R.W.
 Bemer (1978): Inside ASCII, part 3 of 3 parts.
 Included in the "Source documents on the history of character codes, 1977-1981", compiled by Eric Fischer, [on Internet Archive](https://archive.org/details/enf-ascii-1977-1981/page/n40/mode/1up)]